General Usage

 How do I submit an interactive job?

 If you wish to run a program that requires a graphical user interface or generates other graphics for display, such as a plot or chemical model, use one of the Open OnDemand interactive apps.
-Several are available, but if you one you wish to use isn’t in the list, submit an interactvie Desktop request.
+Several are available, but if you one you wish to use isn’t in the list, submit an interactive Desktop request.

 If you will be using the command line for your interactive job you may use the locally-written ijob command.
 The minimum required options are -A and -c for allocation and number of cores.
 Run ijob -h for a list of all options.